AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

 Format: `editmt p=PERSON_INDEX i=MEETING_INDEX [m=MEETING] [v=VENUE] [w=WHEN]`

 * Edits the meeting details at the specified `MEETING_INDEX` for the person at the specified `PERSON_INDEX`.
-* The peron's index refers to the index number shown in the displayed person list.
+* The person's index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.